Visiting Assistant Professor of Russian

 - Location details

 - Swarthmore, PA

 - Professor, Assistant

 - Non-tenure track

-Review of applications will begin February 1, 2021, and continue until position is filled.
+Review of applications will begin on January 15, 2022, and will continue until position is filled.

 Effective July 21, 2021, Swarthmore is requiring all new employees to show proof of being fully vaccinated by their start date, unless they have an approved medical or religious exemption.
 For more information about Swarthmore's vaccine requirements, please visit the Swarthmore COVID-19 Response website.